AttilaW-Keytiles/python-service/README.md

     * Extracting certain things into libs (e.g. 'observability' package) making them slim, inter-service reusable shared code.
       Of course such step also would involve prior discussions and agreement in certain standards.
 Now this is not in the focus.
       So everything is implemented in-place within this only service.
+    * Employee passwords stored raw in DB - WHHHAAAAATTTT? :-) OK for now.

 ### 3rd party Libraries